Geography of Texas: North Central Plains

 The North Central Plains are bounded by the Caprock Escarpment to the west, the Edwards Plateau to the south, and the Eastern Cross Timbers to the east.
 This area includes the North Central Plains around the cities of Abilene and Wichita Falls, the Western Cross Timbers to the west of Fort Worth, the Grand Prairie, and the Eastern Cross Timbers to the east of Dallas.
 With about 35 to 50 in annual rainfall, gently rolling to hilly forested land is part of a larger pine-hardwood forest of oaks, hickories, elm and gum trees.
-Soils vary from coarse sands to tight clays or shet rock clays and shales.
+Soils vary from coarse sands to tight clays or sheetrock clays and shales.